XMB-Manager-Plus/xmb-manager-plus/README.markdown

 This will replace the "Install Package Files" option or Rebug's "Package Manager" option.

-Translated to EURO MULTI7 (English, French, German, Italian, Polish, Russian, Spanish) + Portuguese, supports five themes and has compatibility with most CFW and 4.00 HFW.
+Translated to EURO MULTI7 (English, French, German, Italian, Polish, Russian, Spanish) + Portuguese, supports five themes and has compatibility with most CFW.

 ## Main Features